precisely/bioinformatics/README.md

 - Idea of how to annotate the variants with gene names from here:

 	https://www.biostars.org/p/122690/
+- In the future, this should be automated using the cruzdb Python package

 #### Generating the Gene Coordinate BED file using the UCSC Genome Browser